FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 contributor | Reference to the contributor to whom the attributed data is attributed. | [URI](#uri) - MUST resolve to an instance of [`http://xmlns.com/foaf/0.1/Person`](#foaf-person) or [`http://xmlns.com/foaf/0.1/Organization`](#organization). confidence  | Reference to the confidence level of the contributor of the attributed data. | [URI](#uri) - MUST resolve to a confidence level.
-Refer to the list of [known confidence levels](#known-confidence-levels). modified | Timestamp of when the attributed data was contributed. | timestamp justification | A statement about why the attributed data is being provided by the contributor. | string
+Refer to the list of [known confidence levels](#known-confidence-levels). modified | Timestamp of when the attributed data was contributed. | timestamp changeMessage | A statement of why the attributed data is being provided by the contributor. | string

 <a id="known-confidence-levels"/>